canaanmckenzie/canaanmckenzie/site/recommended-books-on-egyptology.md

 Ockinga, B.G., 1998. *A Concise Grammar of Middle Egyptian*.
 3rd ed.
 Mainz: Verlag Philipp von Zabern.

-**late egyptian**
+**Late Egyptian**

-the next stage is late egyptian, i would recommend beginning or at least having a book on coptic, here is what i use,
+The next stage is late egyptian, I would recommend beginning or at least having a book on coptic, here is what I use,

 Lambdin, T.O., 1983. *Introduction to Sahidic Coptic*.
 1st ed.
 Macon: Mercer University Press.